 In 1990 the Swedish Government decided to establish three new chairs with gerontological orientation - one of them is the Chair in Social Gerontology at Uppsala University that the late Prof. em.
 Lars Tornstam held prior to retirement and that Prof. Torres now holds.
 With this chair as a basis, the Social Gerontology Group was formally established.

-The Social Gerontology Group aims at establishing social gerontology at Uppsala University by means of both research and education, as well as network activities.
+The Social Gerontology Group aimed at establishing social gerontology at Uppsala University by means of both research and education, as well as network activities.
 The program invests in nurturing and schooling new Ph.D.& post-docs in social gerontology as well as teaching in the educational programs that are offered at the Department of Sociology.

 The members of the Social Gerontology Group that work at this department are together responsible for the undergraduate course in social gerontology within the social work program, as well as the supervision of undergraduate research papers in social gerontology.